 The Translational Research Institute for Space Health

+Led by Baylor College of Medicine's Center for Space Medicine, TRISH is a consortium with the California Institute for Technology and the Massachusetts Institute for Technology.
 The power of the institute lies in the strength and synergy of the consortium.
-TRISH is headquartered at Baylor College of Medicine and maintains a small footprint in the Texas Medical Center's Innovation Institute in Houston, Texas.
-Baylor houses the Center for Space Medicine, the only academic entity of its kind in the United States that is codified at the level of a university department or academic center.
-Additionally, the physical location of Baylor - close to NASA's Johnson Space Center - is in an emerging hotbed of innovation with the world famous Texas Medical Center.
-Likewise, Caltech and MIT are located in or near established leaders of innovation on the West and East Coasts, respectively, that can be readily accessed and highly leveraged.
+TRISH maintains a small physical footprint in the Texas Medical Center's Innovation Institute in Houston, TX but operates largely as a virtual institute.
+The physical location of Baylor - close to NASA's Johnson Space Center - is in an emerging hotbed of innovation with the world famous Texas Medical Center.
+Likewise, Caltech and MIT are located in or near established leaders of innovation on the west and east coasts, respectively, that can be readily accessed and highly leveraged.
 All three consortium institutions have substantial scientific and technical capabilities central to the institute's mission and objectives.